KillahPotatoes/arma.warfare/README.md

 Every sector will have an ammobox.
 If the sector belongs to your side you will have 'Request squad', 'Arsenal', 'Helo insertion' and 'Redeploy to HQ' actions available.

+All sectors will have a random number of mines scattered around them, so be careful

 #### Sector defense
 Once a sector is taken, 5 soldiers will spawn and one mortar position.
 These will remain in the sector to defend it.